pairshaped/curlingio-docs/blog/2026-02-12-the-next-version-of-curling-io.md

 **This one surprised us.**

-Curling IO v2 runs on PostgreSQL.
-We assumed we'd use Postgres for v3.
+Curling IO Version 2 runs on PostgreSQL.
+We assumed we'd use Postgres for Version 3.
 But we're betting on <a href="https://sqlite.org" target="_blank">SQLite</a> instead.

 **Why SQLite?**